sara-nl/clouddocs/general-start.markdown

   ssh -i ~/.ssh/id_rsa.pub root@145.100.59.30
 ```

-If you use a Windows operating system, you should have imported your public and private keypair
-into _Putty_ or other terminal program.
-Use the IP of your virtual machine as host, use _root_ as
-username, and click _Connect_.
+If you use a Windows operating system, you should have imported your public and private key pair into _Putty_ or other terminal program.
+Use the IP of your virtual machine as host, use _root_ as username, and click _Connect_.

-If there were no errors, and if your local firewalls allows making remote connections, you should now be logged in on your virtual machine, as _root_.
+If there were no errors, and if your firewalls allow making remote connections, you should now be logged in on your virtual machine, as _root_.

 ## Shut down and remove your machine